marienahapetian/portfolio-gallery/readme.txt

 If you think, that you found a bug in our [WordPress Portfolio Gallery](http://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.2.4 =

+* 1) Fixed reported CSS issues on front end, connected with views.
+* 2) Changed the main banner connected with particular image that offended minors.
+* 3) Made major grammatical corrections in the main description page of the plugin, so it appears more user friendly now.

 = 2.2.3 =